-Therefore, for example, in case the chemical compound itself is already known, even if someone is successful in developing new medical treatment effects with that compound as a new medicinal use, there is a concern that this won't be granted patent protection, and pharmaceutical companies could not get sufficient incentive to invest in the research and development, and this would hinder the innovation.
+Therefore, for example, in case of an already-known chemical compound, 1) if someone is successful in developing new therapeutic effects with that compound as a new medicinal use, or 2) if a new form (e.g., a new crystal structure) has been found, which is not recognized to have improved medicinal effect but still significantly improves important physical properties, other than therapeutic effect, of a medicine (e.g., preservation stability), there is a concern that this won't be granted patent protection.
+As pharmaceutical companies could not obtain sufficient incentive to invest in research and development, their innovation may be hindered.

-Article 4 (f) of the Patent Law consists of relatively strict criteria for patentability in the fields of chemical substance and pharmaceutical technology, and there is a possibility that it is not consistent with Article 27 Paragraph 1 of the TRIPS Agreement, which prohibits discrimination in the technology field.
-Especially Article 4 (f) of the Patent Law stipulated "new application and new forms of chemical compounds" as "discovery" instead of as "inventions," the new uses of chemical compounds and new forms were created by humans, so there is a possibility that this would be interpreted as being covered by "invention" as stipulated in Article 27 Paragraph 1 of TRIPS.
+Article 4 (f) of the Patent Law consists of relatively strict criteria for patentability only in the fields of chemical substance and pharmaceutical technology, and there is a possibility that it is not consistent with Article 27 Paragraph 1 of the TRIPS Agreement, which prohibits discrimination on the grounds of technology field.